xwhelan/resume/peterwhelan.md

   ITSM records, and presenting in responsive Tableau dashboards
-- Developed an enterprise specific architecture for automated fulfillment of self service requests, making use of enterprise platforms where available and developing the glue to orchestrate them, including:
+- Developed an enterprise specific architecture for automated fulfillment of self service requests, making use of enterprise platforms where available to create and integrate all components of end to end solution
-  - Datacenter connectivity self service workflow in ServiceNow and integration with Ansible Tower for orchestrating infrastructure configuration on switches and in Infoblox
-  - Migration from legacy in house IP address database to Infoblox
+- Migrated  from legacy in house IP address database to Infoblox
-  - Self service diagnostics for remote access users, with ServiceNow self service workflow, Apigee API gateway, and custom diagnostic logic microservice using Python Flask framework
-- Created operations focused network and telephony dashboards using on hand platforms and resources.
+- Crafted operations focused network and telephony dashboards using on hand platforms and resources.
 My team came together to create a set of impactful reports in Tableau, "living off the land" by using readily available, legacy on premise services during pandemic and corporate reorganization